jayrosato/bonaso-data-viewer/README.md

 # bonaso-data-viewer
 Conceptual project creating a system for interacting with a database for my organization.

 Planned Future Imporvements:
-    Form Logic Logic:
-        Now that we've done a bit more work on form logic, It's probably time to redesign the editor a little bit to hide some options for some questions so that it is slightly easier for the users to work with it.
+    Better UI for filtering:
+        Search bars for selects are functional, but not very ui friendly, and 100% need to be worked on.
+Also, some of the filters for tables need to be redone slightly.

+    APP: Send organization and get user information for requests and posts.
+        The app needs to send information about the user requesting data when making requests to the server so that it knows what information to send.
+Really this is mostly for sending forms, but also for created_by for responses.

     System for Batch Uploads:
         As either a supplement or alternative to file uploads based on forms, there should be a way for users to batch record a group of respondents and questions they were targeted with.

     Improving File Uploads:
         File uploading for forms is a bit janky right now.
 There needs to be some more validation (checking logic, proper inputs, etc.) and there should also be a way for responses to be updated via files.
 Also, users need more information about when a field/respondent runs into an error so they can correct on their end.

-    Better UI for filtering:
-        Search bars for selects are functional, but not very ui friendly, and 100% need to be worked on.
-Also, some of the filters for tables need to be redone slightly.

-    Better data validity checks/error handling:
-        Data validity is basically funcitonal, but there needs to be better messaging.
-Also, we need to determine a way to record an absence of data (i.e., none).
+    Improving UI:
+        Improve error messaging, directions, etc.

 Important Notes: